 Expert teaching to help you excel in the industry.

 100% pass rate since 2017.

-Computer Science is a discipline that is an essential part of our world today.
-This is an exciting NEW A level course in a practical subject that applies academic principles.
-The course is aimed at students who wish to develop skills in computing, networking, programing, internet and information systems.
+Computing is a discipline that is an essential part of our world today.
+This is a challenging and enlightening Level 3 course in a practical subject that applies academic principles.
+Learn to code; learn to code better; find out how computers, networks, the internet and mobile networks function, interact and shape the world.

-The course offers opportunities for students to think creatively, to analyse problems, to be logical and critical while developing the good use of mathematical skills in Computer Science.
+The course offers opportunities for students to think creatively, to analyse problems, to be logical and critical, while developing related personal, mathematical and linguistic skills.

 Topics covered by the course include:

 Problem solving and computing solutions